 STRATEGY RECOMMENDATION IMPACT ON LAND NEED Strategy 14.
 Allow Height Bonuses for Development Meeting Certain Affordability Requirements Needs more discussion.
 Community and decisionmaker concern about impacts and separate development standards for affordable housing.
 Minimal impact on land need.
 However, it is another tool that could incentivize low/moderate income housing in Sisters.
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 15.
 Allow Density Bonuses for Development Meeting Certain Affordability Requirements Recommended.
 Community and decisionmaker concern about impacts and separate development standards for affordable housing.
 Minimal impact on land need.
-However, it is another tool that could incentivize low/moderate income housing in Sisters.
-Moderate.
-May make higher density projects more feasible, but no direct impact.
-Strategy 16.
-Reduce Off- Street Parking Requirements for Development Meeting Certain Affordability Requirements Not Recommended.
+However, it is another tool Strategy 16.
+Reduce Off- Street Parking Requirements for Development Meeting Certain Affordability Requirements Needs more discussion.
 Community and decisionmaker concern about parking impacts and separate development standards for affordable housing.
 Minimal impact on land need.
 If standards are updated as part of Strategy 7, further changes for affordable housing are likely not needed.
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 17.
 Rezone Vacant Land from Nonresidential to Residential Uses Strongly Recommended.
 Significant impact to land need outside UGB.
 Initial evaluation suggests up to 27 acres of UAR (Urban Area Reserve) zoned land and upwards of 50 acres of PF land owned by the Sisters School District may be suitable for residential uses.
 This would generally reduce land need outside the UGB at a 1:1 ratio of land in these areas that is rezoned.
 High.
 Direct impact on land need.